-The relevant information is contained in the enhanced DBS disclosure certificate (which the School obtains for all posts at the School that amount to regulated activity).
-It can also be obtained through the Teaching Regulation Agency Teacher Services system.
-The School will use either, or both, methods to obtain this information.
+The relevant information is obtained through the Teaching Regulation Agency Teacher Services system.
+The School will use this method to obtain this information.

 In addition the School asks all shortlisted applicants to declare whether they have ever been the subject of a referral to the Department for Education, or are subject to a section 128 direction or any other sanction which prohibits, disqualifies or restricts them from being involved in the management of an independent school.